 I’ve just had to have my basement kitchen removed to sort out a damp issue and it has been an expensive retrograde exercise.
-If you think there are underlying problems with your property – be it damp, the heating system, the roof, or (in a hushed voice) subsidence – you need to address the issue before embarking on cosmetic work.
-Building problems never go away on their own and it pays to get a specialist surveyor to advise you on how to tackle them once and for all.
-The other think you need to consider is that one job might unearth unexpected issues which will need to be dealt with before you can continue.
-For instance, a friend recently had a new boiler installed but the old pipework wasn’t up to the new high pressure system; it has ended up being a much bigger project with more upheaval than she had anticipated.
+If you think there are underlying problems with your property – be it damp, the heating system, the roof, or (in a hushed voice) subsidence – you need to address that issue before embarking on cosmetic work.
+Building problems never go away on their own.
+It pays to get a specialist surveyor to advise you on how to tackle building issues once and for all.

 4. Rethink your space

 You might also consider turning a bedroom that adjoins the master bedroom into an en-suite bathroom.
 A private facility is not a luxury as you get older but a practical solution to increased night-time pit stops.
-It might sound decadent to take over so much space for yourself but its much better to utilise it than have it standing empty most of the time.
+It might sound decadent to take over so much space for yourself but it’s much better to utilise it than have it standing empty.